The Healing Process of Lip Blush: What You Need to Know.

 👄 Stage 1: (Day 1-2)

-Immediately after your lip procedure I’ll apply some soothing balm and go through your aftercare the aftercare step by step so you have the chance to ask me any of your questions.
+Immediately after your lip procedure I’ll apply some soothing balm and go through the aftercare step by step so you have the chance to ask me any of your questions.
 Some swelling is to be expected, and the pigment will look more intense for the first few days.

 👄 Stage 2: (Day 2-3)